The Ultimate Guide to Using Plaster in Fine Art: Techniques and Tips

 - Nature art retreats focusing on ephemeral creations

-- Books on wabi-sabi philosophy and its application in art
+- Books on wabi-sabi philosophy and art application

 - Museums with exhibitions featuring wabi-sabi influenced works